Göktürks: Religion

 A Turk (center) mourning the Buddha, surrounded by Tocharians.
 Kizil Caves, Mingoi, Maya cave, 550–600 CE.

 Their religion was polytheistic.
 The great god was the sky, Tengri, who dispensed the viaticum for the journey of life (qut) and fortune (ulug) and watched over the cosmic order and the political and social order.
 People prayed to him and sacrificed to him a white horse as the offering.
 The khagan, who came from him and derived his authority from him, was raised on a felt saddle to meet him.

 Tengri issued decrees, brought pressure to bear on human beings, and enforced capital punishment, often by striking the offender with lightning.
 The many secondary powers – sometimes named deities, sometimes spirits or simply said to be sacred, and almost always associated with Tengri were the Earth, the Mountain, Water, the Springs, and the Rivers; the possessors of all objects, particularly of the land and the waters of the nation; trees, cosmic axes, and sources of life; fire.
 The symbol of the family and alterego of the shaman; the stars, particularly the sun and the moon, the Pleiades, and Venus, whose image changes over time.

 Umay, the mother goddess who is none other than the placenta; the threshold and the doorjamb; personifications of Time, the Road, Desire, etc.; heroes and ancestors embodied in the banner, in tablets with inscriptions, and in idols; and spirits wandering or fixed in Penates or in all kinds of holy objects.
 These and other powers have an uneven force which increases as objects accumulate, as trees form a forest, stones form a cairn, arrows form a quiver, and drops of water form a lake.

 Legacy

-Members of the Turk-lead Ashina dynasty also ruled the Basmyls, and the Karluk Yabghu State; and possibly also the Khazars and Karakhanids (if the first Karakhanid ruler Bilge Kul Qadir Khan indeed descended from the Karluk Yabghus).
+Members of the Turk-led Ashina dynasty also ruled the Basmyls, and the Karluk Yabghu State; and possibly also the Khazars and Karakhanids (if the first Karakhanid ruler Bilge Kul Qadir Khan indeed descended from the Karluk Yabghus).
 According to some researchers, the Second Bulgarian Empire's Asen dynasty might be descendants of Ashina.
 The Kyrgyz subgroup of Türkatalar claim to be direct descendants of the Göktürks and to have inherited their name.